|

 commercial centre pieces with built-in coax connectors.
 Personally, I like to make up my own

-for the antenna wires and either SO239 connectors or long coax pigtails terminated with in
+nuts for the antenna wires and either SO239 connectors or long coax pigtails terminated with

--line SO239s (again, to avoid unnecessary connectors and save the odd tenth of a dB - they
+in-line SO239s (again, to avoid unnecessary connectors and save the odd tenth of a dB -

 terminate and connect each leg of a dipole at the centre point, but soldered/tinned loops in